Have you ever found yourself in a challenging public speaking situation?

 That means preparing for the worst in terms of understanding the ‘holes’ in your message.
 Don’t wait for them to be raised, present them in advance.
 Demonstrating that you have identified and acknowledged potential issues with your proposal is healthy.
-You must however, also plan for and propose the appropriate and effective mitigation.
-The dissenters will respect the fact that you have thought it through even though they may still not agree.
+You must however, also plan for and propose the appropriate and effective mitigation for those challenges.
+The dissenters will respect the fact that you have thought it through, even though they may still not agree.

-In addition to your topic and message it’s important to understand your own personal weaknesses and things your audience may say or do that could antagonize you and lead you to lose control.
+It’s also important to understand your own personal weaknesses.
+What is it that your audience may say or do that could antagonize you and lead you to lose control.
 Anticipate these happening and prepare for them in advance.

 3. Identify the ‘Snipers’

-In other words make it your business to know and understand the ‘trouble makers’ in advance; the snipers who are sitting at the back waiting to shoot down your message.
-Better still, if you know who they are and can get to make a personal human connection with them before they enter the room.
+In other words, make it your business to know and understand the perceived ‘trouble makers’ in advance.
+These are the ‘snipers’ who are sitting at the back of the room waiting to shoot down your message.
+Better still, if you know who they are, get to make a personal connection with them before they enter the room.
 Making the effort to reach out to these people in advance of your presentation will serve you well.
 They may be thankful too.

-Don’t shoot back at the ‘sniper’, stay calm and focused, welcome their comments, support your point and then move on.
-Returning fire never pays, they are ready and waiting for the gunfight so don’t give it to them.
+Don’t shoot back at the ‘sniper’; stay calm and focused.
+Welcome their comments, support your point and then move on.

 4. It’s not personal

-Remember the old saying ‘don’t shoot the messenger’, well if shots are fired it’s not really about you and your job is to calmly and collectively stay focused on the message whilst respecting your listeners opinions.
+Your job is to calmly and collectively stay focused on your message whilst respecting your audiences opinions.

 5. Give them some ground rules

-That means asking them to turn off their mobile phones and let them know when you’ll be taking questions.
-Take ownership of everything, the platform, the time, the agenda, questions and even the flip chart.
+– Taking ownership of everything; the platform, the time, the agenda, questions and even the flip chart.